watkins-matt/home-assistant-google-keep-sync/README.md

 you wish to sync, and they are created as todo entities in your Home Assistant instance.

+## Requirements

+As a result of the fact that we are using the new todo entities that were introduced in Home Assistant 2023.11, you must be running that version or later.

 ## Installation

 To install and use the Google Keep Sync integration in Home Assistant, follow these steps: